tarasmatsyk/tarasmatsyk.com/content/posts/4-how-to-pytorch-in-production.md

 To enable cudnn optimization use `cudnn.benchmark = True`.
 To make sure cudnn does look for optimal algorithms, enable it by setting `cudnn.enabled = True`.
 NVIDIA does a lot of magic for you in terms of optimization which you could benefit from.

-Please be aware your data must be on GPU and model input size should not vary.
-The more variaty in shape of data - the less optimizations can be done.
+Please be aware your data must be on the GPU and a model input size should not vary.
+The more variaty in shape of data - the fewer optimizations can be done.
 To normalize data you can pre-process images, for instance.
 Overall, be creative, but not too much.

 ### Mistake #3 - Re-using JIT-compilation
 PyTorch provides an easy way to optimize and reuse your models from different languages (read Python-To-Cpp).
 You might be more creative and inject your model in other languages if you are brave enough (I am not, `CUDA: Out of memory` is my motto)

-JIT-compilation allows to optimize computational graph if input does not change in shape.
-What it means is if you data does not vary too much (see Mistake #2) JIT is a way to go.
+JIT-compilation allows optimizing computational graph if input does not change in shape.
+What it means is if your data does not vary too much (see Mistake #2) JIT is a way to go.
 To be honest, it did not make a huge difference comparing to `no_grad` and `cudnn` mentioned above, but it might.
-This is only a first version and has huge potential.
+This is only the first version and has huge potential.

 Please be aware that it does not work if you have `conditions` in your model which is a common case in RNNs.

 Full documentation can be found on [pytorch.org/docs/stable/jit](https://pytorch.org/docs/stable/jit.html)

 ### Mistake #4 - Trying to scale using CPU instances
-GPUs are expencive, as VMs in the cloud.
+GPUs are expensive, as VMs in the cloud.
 Even if you check AWS one instance will cost you around 100$/day (the lowest price is 0.7$/h) Reference: [aws.amazon.com/ec2/pricing/on-demand/](https://aws.amazon.com/ec2/pricing/on-demand/).
 Another useful cheatsheet I use is [www.ec2instances.info](https://www.ec2instances.info/)
 Every person who graduated from 3d grade could think: "Ok, what if I buy 5 CPU instances instead of 1 GPU".
 Everyone who has tried to run NN model on CPU knows this is a dead end.
 Yes, you could optimize a model for CPU, however in the end it still will be slower than a GPU one.
 I strongly recommend to relax and forget about this idea, trust me.